Skip to content

 • Stress Management: Reduces stress and emotional imbalances that can disrupt Qi flow.

-The Procedure: A Gentle Art
+The Procedue: A Gentle Art

 Diagnosis: A skilled acupuncturist will begin by conducting a thorough assessment, including asking about your health history, observing your tongue, and feeling your pulse.
 This helps them understand your unique patterns of disharmony and identify the appropriate acupuncture points.